h44z/wg-portal/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 <!-- Tip: you can use code blocks
-for better better formatting of yaml config or logs
+for better formatting of yaml config or logs

 ```yaml
 # config.yaml